IdacJohansson/Color-picker/README.md

 OPTIONAL: Add the color dynamically to your navbar.
 You might need useContext for for that.

 Feel free to add any amount of CSS that you want to your page

+### Assignment 4

+Create a To-Do-List:

+Create a new page withing your current project.
+Make sure to link it to you other pages using react-router-dom.
+Create an input where the user can type a task.

+Create a button so the user can add the task to the list.
+Each task item should have a remove button, to remove the item from the list.

+OPTIONAL: Give each list-item 2 more buttons.
+The first button should move your item up one step.
+The second button should move your item down one step.

+Feel free to add any CSS that you would like to your project